Send data to Amazon Ads

 Step 1.

-Open the Destinations tab to configure a destination for Amazon Ads, and then click the Add Destination button to open the Destination dialog box.
+Open the Destinations tab to configure a destination for Amazon Ads.
+Click the Add Destination button to open the Destination dialog box.

 Name, description, choose plugin.

-Enter a name for this destination and provide a description.
-For example: “Amazon Ads” and “This sends audiences to Amazon Ads”.
+Enter a name for the destination and provide a description.
+For example: “Amazon Ads” and “This sends audience lists to Amazon Ads”.

 From the Plugin drop-down, start typing “ama” to filter the list, and then select Amazon Ads.